dan-leo/masters/thesis/v8/3_design.md

 	   \includegraphics[width=1.0\linewidth]{../images/zxct1008.jpeg}
 	\label{fig:edrx2}
 	\end{minipage}}
-\captionof{figure}{Diagrams shows ZXCT1008 high-side current monitor which can be found on https://www.diodes.com/assets/Datasheets/ZXCT1008.pdf}
+\captionof{figure}[ZXCT1008 high-side current monitor]{Diagrams shows ZXCT1008 high-side current monitor which can be found on https://www.diodes.com/assets/Datasheets/ZXCT1008.pdf}
 \end{figure}

 Rs is set to a 1 ohm resistor and Rg is set as a 1k ohm resistor such that 100mA supplied to the modem makes 1V.